Azure/azure-vmware-solution/syslog-forwarder/README.md

 such as the Azure VMware Solution.
 Customers do not want to adopt a new real-time monitoring framework for the Azure VMware Solution.
-This Syslog Forwarder function allows a customer to achieve operational excellence with the Azure VMware Solution and to meet their operations management goals.
+This Syslog Forwarder function allows a customer to achieve operational excellence with the Azure VMware Solution and meet their operational management goals.

 The Azure VMware Solution does not currently support Syslog Forwarding